 Technical Poster Design Seminar

 One of the mainstays of technical communication, the scientific poster offers a compact and powerful format for sharing your work with your peers.
 Yet, sometimes, even the most brilliant results can be obscured by poor layout or design.

 Sponsored by the NISE Network, National Science Foundation and Materials Research Society Foundation

-Attendees learned the basic rules of good poster design and some of the most effective tools and techniques for creating technical posters with quality and clarity.
+This session covers the basic rules of good poster design and some of the most effective tools and techniques for creating technical posters with quality and clarity.
 Numerous examples of good and bad poster design are critically reviewed.
-Attendees left this session armed with the skills to guarantee that your next scientific poster will stand out in a crowd.

-Alaina Levine of Quantum Success Solutions offered popular career development sessions at MRS Spring and Fall Meetings.
+Alaina Levine of Quantum Success Solutions offers popular career development sessions at MRS Spring and Fall Meetings.